Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Simulation study

 \subsubsection{End-user profiles}

 We randomly selected 50 end users' profiles from the 2012 Solar Home dataset in New South Wales (NSW), Australia \cite{Ausgrid2012data}.
 These profiles were equally divided into two groups: 25 solar prosumers with rooftop solar PV systems and 25 non-solar consumers.
 Due to the increase in rooftop PV capacity, the PV generation profiles were uniformly scaled up three times, resulting in an average PV capacity of 5.5 kWp.
-For the simulation period, we picked the first week of each month (84 days in total) to capture the seasonality and variability of end-user behaviour and PV generation throughout the year.
-In this study, we assumed a season-long billing period, while peak demand reduction was evaluated at the end of the year.
+For the simulation period, we chose the first week of each month (84 days in total) to capture the seasonality and variability of the end-user behaviour and PV generation throughout the year.
+In this study, we assumed a billing period that lasted for a season, while the reduction in peak demand was evaluated at the end of the year.